chasenyc/CiderSpot/README.md

 ### Bonus Features (TBD)
 - [x] Add profile information including avatar
+- [ ] Add pagination to ciders index
 - [ ] Use other services to log in (Google, FB, Twitter)
 - [ ] Ability to message other users
 - [ ] Notifications on liked posts